wtfutil/wtfdocs/content/_index.md

 <p>&nbsp;</p>

-So many tabs open, keeping tab on so many things, right?

-Close your tabs, use WTF instead.
+Close your browser tabs, use WTF instead.

-**WTF is a terminal-based information monitoring system.**
+**WTF is the personal information dashboard for your terminal.**

-Use it to monitor systems, services, and important information that you don't always need visible, but do want to check in on every now and then.
+Use WTF to monitor systems, services, and important information that you don't always need visible, but do want to check in on every now and then.

 Keep an eye on your **OpsGenie** schedules, **Google Calendar**, **Git** and **GitHub** repositories, and **New Relic** deployments.